1.1 All fees, diets and drug charges are subject to VAT at the current rate.

 3. Settlement Terms

 3.1 Itemised bills will be provided with every transaction.
 Accounts are due for settlement at the end of the consultation, the discharge of your pet or upon collection of drugs/diets.
 We take a £500 deposit on admission.
+Fees for pets which are not insured must be paid on collection.
+Please see section 8 for insured pets.

 3.3 We reserve the right to add interest to overdue accounts at the rate of 8% over base lending rate.